-If the Title IX Coordinator has received notice of an alleged Sexual Misconduct violation under this Policy but the individual impacted requests confidentiality or otherwise asks that an investigation not be pursued, the Title IX Coordinator will make every effort to balance this request with Hamilton's policy of providing a safe and non-discriminatory environment for all members of the community.
-Honoring such a request will limit Hamilton's ability to conduct a thorough investigation and take appropriate disciplinary action.
-The Title IX Coordinator will consider many factors when determining whether or not the College can honor the request for confidentiality, including but not limited to whether:
+If the Title IX Coordinator has received notice of an alleged Sexual Misconduct violation under this Policy but the individual impacted requests confidentiality or otherwise asks that an investigation not be pursued, the Title IX Coordinator will make every effort to balance this request with Hamilton's policy of providing a safe and nondiscriminatory environment for all members of the community.
+Honoring such a request may limit Hamilton's ability to conduct a thorough investigation and take appropriate disciplinary action.
+The Title IX Coordinator will consider many factors when determining whether or not the College can honor the request for confidentiality and/or the request that the College take no investigatory or disciplinary action, including but not limited to whether:

-- the respondent has a history of violent behavior or is a repeat offender; - the incident represents escalation in unlawful conduct on behalf of the respondent from previously noted behavior: - the individual impacted is a minor; - the information provided suggests an increased risk that the alleged perpetrator has committed prior acts or will commit additional acts; - the alleged Misconduct was perpetrated with a weapon or force; - the sexual violence was committed by multiple perpetrators; - the information provided suggests that the act is part of a larger pattern at a specific location or by a particular group; and/or - information can be obtained by means other than from the impacted individual (e.g., by personnel or security cameras, witnesses, or through physical evidence).
+- the Respondent has a history of violent behavior or is a repeat offender; - the incident represents escalation in unlawful conduct on behalf of the Respondent from previously noted behavior; - the individual impacted is a minor; - the information provided suggests an increased risk that the Respondent has committed prior acts or will commit additional acts; - the alleged misconduct was perpetrated with a weapon or force; - the alleged misconduct was committed by multiple perpetrators; - the information provided suggests that the act is part of a larger pattern at a specific location or by a particular group; and/or - information can be obtained by means other than from the impacted individual (e.g., by personnel or security cameras, witnesses, or through physical evidence).

 If confidentiality cannot be maintained, the impacted individual will be informed of the decision prior to the start of an investigation.
-In addition, to the extent possible, the College will share information only with non-parties responsible for handling the College's response.
 In appropriate cases, the course of action may include steps to limit the effects of the alleged Misconduct and prevent its recurrence that do not involve formal disciplinary action against a Respondent or revealing the identity of the Complainant.